jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **TOCTOU attack**: time of check vs time of use (TOCTOU) attack takes advantage of the time delay between a security check (such as authentication or authorization) being performed and actual use of the asset
 - **Trapdoor/backdoor**: AKA maintenance hook; hidden mechanism that bypasses access control measures; an entry point into an architecture or system that is inserted in software by devs during development to provide a method of gaining access for modification/support; can also be inserted by an attacker, bypassing access control measures designed to prevent unauthorized software changes
 - **UAT**: User Acceptance Testing typically the last phase of the testing process; verifies that the solution developed meets user requirements, and validates against use cases

+## [8.1](#81-understand-and-integrate-security-in-the-software-develoment-life-cycle-sdlc-osg-9-chpt-20) Understand and integrate security in the Software Develoment Life Cycle (SDLC) (OSG-9 Chpt 20)

 - 8.1.1 Development methodologies (e.g. Agile, Waterfall, DevOps, DevSecOps)
   - **Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating